petervaro/strim/README.md

 ```

 However when one is _forced_ to work with raw-literals, the `\` character cannot
-be employed anymore to un-break and unindent (i.e. _trim_) the lines.
+be employed anymore to un-break and un-indent (i.e. _trim_) the lines.
 This is
 the main use-case where the `strim::trim` macro shines.

 ```rust